We are a leading team of Divorce and Family Solicitors with our specialist divorce solicitors providing expert advice about divorce and separation.

 For trials that last for longer than a day, representation will typically be charged at a fixed fee of £2,000 plus £400 VAT for each additional day and £1,000 plus £200 VAT for each half day.

 The fees quoted above represent a minimum due for non-complex matters.
 Cases which require significant amounts or preparation may attract fixed fees higher than this.

-Please note that additional costs of third parties such as expert medical or accident reconstruction reports are not included in the above fees.
+Please note that additional costs such as expert medical or accident reconstruction reports are not included in the above fees.
 Such costs will be discussed with you and agreed prior to any instruction.

 Please note many cases involve more than one court appearance and you will be quoted accordingly for additional representation over and above the first Magistrates Court hearing, on a fixed fee or hourly rate basis.
 Please also note that the above fees may be increased if there is certain additional travel involved for attending court.